 1. Nikon AF-S VR Micro-NIKKOR 105mm f/2.8G IF-ED

 If you want a larger photograph of a ring, consider Nikon’s Micro-NIKKOR 105mm lens.
 It’s ideal for macro shooting as it delivers 105mm of reach.
-It also features a fast maximum aperture at f2.8 and a reproduction ratio of 1:1.
-Another good thing about this lens is its Vibration Reduction (VR) image stabilization that further guarantees exceptional image results.
+It also features a fast, maximum aperture at f2.8 and a reproduction ratio of 1:1.
+Another good thing about this lens is its Vibration Reduction (VR) image stabilization which further guarantees exceptional image results.

 If you’re a beginner who’s planning to use a DSLR in photographing jewelry to be listed in various online marketplaces such as Etsy, Amazon, and eBay, you may begin by following the configurations below.